 The request for disclosure asks each party to provide basic information.
 The items requested are specifically set out in our rules of procedure so a party has to provide the requested information.

 Interrogatories are questions that the parties ask one another.
 Some of the questions are generic and are asked in most cases.
 Other questions asked are specific to your case.

 Requests for production are requests that the parties send one another asking for documents relevant to the case.
 Like interrogatories, some of the questions are generic, and some are specific to your case.

 Requests for admissions are requests that the parties send one another asking each other to admit certain undisputed facts of the case.

 This stage of the case is generally easy on you because we do most of the work.
-We will get with you to go over the requests and make sure we have the right answers, but by and large, we do the work in the preparation of these responses.
-So this is more work than the pleading stage, but not as much work as you’ll have later.
+We go over the requests with you and make sure we have the right answers, we do the work in the preparation of these responses.
+So this is more work than the pleading stage, but not as much work as you'll have later.

 YOU MAY ALSO LIKE

 For 20 years, our personal injury clients have trusted us to help get them the benefits they deserve.